dosyago/WeirdJSON/README.md

 ### JSON36

-Like JSON46, but encoded again into the 36ers: a-z, 0-9
+Like JSON46, but encoded again into the 36ers: a-z, 0-9.
+Fully [NATO](https://www.nato.int/cps/fr/natohq/declassified_136216.htm) [compliant](https://archives.nato.int/phonetic-alphabet;isad).

 ### JSON37

-Like JSON46, t compressed with LZW, then encoded into the 36ers: a-z, 0-9 plus `.`
+Like JSON46, but compressed with LZW, then encoded into the 36ers: a-z, 0-9 plus `.` Also, NATO phonetic alphabet compliant.

+### JSON38

+Like JSON37, but separated into stanzas separted by `-` dash.
+Also, NATO phonetic alphabet OK.

 ## design